 - Visit the sites and haunts of Edinburgh’s literary legends on a literary walking tour to see for yourselves what inspired them.

 - Head to the Writers’ Museum devoted to a powerhouse literary trio: Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.

 - The National Library of Scotland runs free year-round exhibitions, and you can always find a tale and a warm welcome at the Scottish Storytelling Centre.

-- Take the Jane Austen Tour and Tea tour at Winchester Cathedral.
-Get an intimate insight into her life and connections with the cathedral before enjoying delicious tea and cake.
+- Take the Jane Austen Tour at Winchester Cathedral.
+Get an intimate insight into her life and connections with the cathedral to understand the genius truly.

 - Visit the Winchester Bookshop for three floors of rare, vintage books.

-- Explore the grounds of Magdalen College where C.S.
-Lewis tutored English for many years and wrote several of his famous works, including his fictional series The Chronicles of Narnia.
+- Explore the grounds of Magdalen College, where C.S.
+Lewis tutored English for many years and wrote several of his famous works, including his beloved fiction series The Chronicles of Narnia.

-- Stroll through the University of Oxford Botanic Gardens, where you will find the bench where Will and Lyra from Phillip Pullman’s Northern Lights series agree to meet each year.
+- Stroll through one of the best botanical gardens in the UK, the University of Oxford Botanic Gardens.
+Here you will find the bench where Will and Lyra from Phillip Pullman’s Northern Lights series agree to meet each year.

 - Buy a ticket to enter Christ Church College.
-Alice in Wonderland was dreamt up by Lewis Carroll whilst he studied and taught there, and Harry Potter fans will love the college’s hall which inspired the Great Hall in J K Rowling’s much-loved series.
+Lewis Carroll dreamed up Alice in Wonderland whilst he studied and taught there, and Harry Potter fans will love the college’s hall, which inspired the Great Hall in J.K.
+Rowling’s much-loved series.

 - Go for a pint at The Eagle and Child pub, the meeting place of “The Inklings”, a literary discussion group that included the likes of C.S Lewis and JRR Tolkien.